 However, any average masks variation.
 An 18-month period from 2011 through 2012 saw 6.62 metres lost.
 Another spell from 2007 through 2008 recorded 7.67 metres.
 In the single year ending spring 2007, almost 6 metres were removed.
 There are also a number of seasons without loss.

 The cyclic nature of East Yorkshire coastal erosion is associated with the movement, or migration, of hotspots.
 In the case of Green Lane, it is possible for erosion to have been influenced by the terminal groyne effect produced by private sea defences positioned updrift of the locality.

-An erosion event, when some metres are lost over a relatively short period of time, is sure to cause alarm and distress among residents whose homes are only a short way from the cliff.
+An erosion event, when some metres are lost over a short period of time, is sure to cause alarm and distress among residents whose homes are only a small distance from the cliff.

 Cliff loss information was available in 1985 from which to form estimates of tenure expectancy.
 Even though the reality has delivered less recession than might have been forecast in 1985, Green Lane was never certain to offer the 45, 50, 60, or 70 years of tenure that residents say they were led to look forward to.